-It's also possible to drive from Madrid to Granada by car, swerving up and down the Alpujarras Mountains, but again, I'd suggest picking up your wheels in Andalusia.
+It's also possible to drive from Madrid to Granada by car, swerving up and down the Alpujarras Mountains, but again, I'd suggest picking up your wheels in Andalusia instead.

-This northern area of Spain swaps dry plains for rocky coves, lighthouses and saltmarshes amid the green.
-Famed for its seafood and the finishing point for the Santiago de Compostela, here you can't help but find an authentic side of Spain.
-This two week road trip itinerary is a combination of the two seven day road trips: the Galician Road Trip and Basque Country Road Trip.
+The northern area of Spain swaps dry plains for rocky coves, and bull rings for lighthouses and salt marshes amid the green.
+Famed for its seafood and as the finishing point for the Santiago de Compostela pilgrimage route, this northern Spain road trip itinerary will show you a different side of the country.

 Recommended reading: Road Trip Galicia, Spain; The Undiscovered Northern Coast

 As the largest Canary Island off the northwest coast of Africa, Tenerife is famous for its fly and flop beach holidays.
 But there are so many unusual things to do in Tenerife, from UNESCO World Heritage cities like Laguna to primitive biosphere reserves in Anaga.
 It's a hiking paradise and if tight turns and steep roads don't phase you, a great wild landscape awaits.

 Driving through Spain takes on new and heady heights when you're bounding over black volcanic stones and watching the clouds appear beneath you.
 This is one of the best road trips in Spain because it is also one of the most beautiful.

 It's also easy to combine with staying in one place and organising a series of day trips around the island.
 So if packing and unpacking on a road trip becomes a chore for you, try this instead.

 - Day 1: Arrive and stay in UNESCO World Heritage La Laguna

 - Day 3: Los Gigantes for a whale watching excursion